pauloreis-ds/Paulo-Reis-Data-Science/3 - Data Analysis (Machine Learning)/README.md

 <img  height="300" src="https://github.com/pauloreis-ds/Paulo-Reis-Ciencia-de-dados/blob/master/3%20-%20An%C3%A1lise%20de%20dados%20(com%20Machine%20Learning)%20-%20Data%20Analysis%20(Machine%20Learning)/just_images/feature_label.png">
 </p>

-The application of ML algorithms is limited to:
+The application of ML algorithms is "limited" to:

-      - Separate training (features - X) and test data (labelS - y)
+      - Separate training (features = X) and test data (labels - y)
-            - Training_X and Training_y
+            - Training_X and Training_y --> The model will learn the (mathematical) relationship between them.
-            - Test_X and Test_y
+            - Test_X and Test_y --> After that, We can see if it's done right.
       - Create the model
             - Choose the most suitable.
             - Create the model's object() to access its methods.
             - Pass the training data into its 'fit()' (training algorithm) method.
-            - Make predictions with/about the test data.
+            - Make predictions with/about the test_X data.
-            - Check the accuracy of the model by comparing the test data with the responses provided by the algorithm.
+            - Check the accuracy of the model by comparing the test_y data with the responses provided by the algorithm.

 Training (X and y): act on the model (makes it learn the pattern on the data).